 Before work begins, you’ll want a written contract that clearly states all federal, state, and local regulations that the contractor must follow, such as cleanup of your premises and disposal of the materials.

-When the job ends, get written proof from the contractor that all procedures were followed correctly.
-Have a follow-up check from a licensed asbestos inspector.
+When the job ends, get written proof from the contractor that they followed all procedures correctly.
+Have a licensed asbestos inspector do a follow-up check.

 Asbestos Removal Costs